The Last House on the Left: Casting

-The majority of the cast of The Last House on the Left were inexperienced or first-time actors, with the exception of Richard Towers, Eleanor Shaw and Sandra Peabody, who were all soap opera regulars and had prior film roles.
+The majority of the cast of The Last House on the Left were inexperienced or first-time actors, with the exception of Eleanor Shaw and Sandra Peabody, who were soap opera regulars and had prior film roles.
 Cunningham and Craven held casting calls for the film at Cunningham's office in Midtown Manhattan in late 1971.
 Peabody, who was returning to New York after a cross-country road trip, signed on to the film after responding to a casting notice in the trade publication Backstage.
 Cunningham and Craven originally wanted her to read for the role of Phyllis; however, after meeting her, they decided to cast her in the lead role of Mari.
 Shaw was a prominent soap opera actress, and Towers worked as a talent agent in addition to acting.
 Although she did not recall the specific circumstances of how she became involved with the project, Lucy Grantham was ultimately cast in the role of Mari's best friend Phyllis.
 The role of the lead villain, Krug Stillo, was given to David Hess, also a musician and songwriter.
 Jeramie Rain, then twenty-one years old, was playing Susan Atkins in an Off-Broadway production based on the Manson family murders.
 Despite the fact that the original script called for an actress in her forties, Rain was awarded the part of Sadie.
 Fred Lincoln, who had appeared in pornographic films, was cast as Krug's criminal partner, while Mark Sheffler was given the role of Krug's heroin-addicted son.
 Sheffler was a struggling twenty-one year old actor and a client of Towers prior to filming, and was informed of auditions by him.
 According to Lincoln, he and Peabody were acquaintances and had the same agent at the time.